-For those of you that follow me on Instagram, which you all should 😉🤗 ( @squallymuffin ), you saw that last weekend I went to Gatlinburg, TN and was partying it up for my fellow mommy friend’s bachelorette party. 🎉 4/7 of us ladies had kids and for 3 of us, it was our first time away from our kids overnight.
-While I was really feeling it for the bride-to-be and our mutual friend, both of which have newborns, I was having a complicated mix of emotions for myself as well, since I was the 3rd person getting this experience for the first time.
-The big difference between us was that my kid is a whole 3 years old and has had the honor and privilege of sleeping with me every night since she was born. 😅😱 I know, that’s crazy to imagine, but that is my truth by my own design.
+For those of you that follow me on Instagram, which you all should 😉🤗; you saw that last weekend I went to Gatlinburg, TN and was partying it up for my fellow mommy friend’s bachelorette party. 🎉 4/7 of us ladies had kids and for 3 of us, it was our first time away from our kids overnight.
+I was really feeling it for the bride-to-be and our mutual friend, both of which have newborns.
+I was also having a complicated mix of emotions for myself as well; since I was the 3rd person getting this experience for the first time.
+The big difference between us was that my kid is a whole 3 years old!
+She also has had the honor and privilege of sleeping with me every night since she was born. 😅😱 I know, that’s crazy to imagine, but that is my truth by my own design.

-There was a mandatory bonding trip of sorts the week before I started vet school and I ended up not going and preparing myself to suffer the consequences because the idea of leaving my 10 month old breastfed beauty over night was more than I could handle.
+There was a mandatory bonding trip of sorts the week before I started vet school.
+Despite many warnings, I didn’t go.
+I was preparing myself to suffer the consequences.
+The idea of leaving my 10 month old breastfed beauty overnight was more than I could handle.
 It gave me the worse case of anxiety and literally made me sick.
-But now, 2 years and some change later, while the idea still ultimately didn’t sit well with me, I knew that this trip would be the perfect opportunity for me to get this anxiety provoking experience over with!
+Now, 2 years and some change later, the idea still ultimately didn’t sit well with me.
+BUT I knew that this trip would be the perfect opportunity for me to get this anxiety provoking experience over with!

-Despite all our planning, there were some last-minute changes for the better.
-The bachelor and his 2 kids came and spent the weekend with my husband and Muffin while we ladies did our thing a mere our away.
-It seems so simple, but the sheer fact that Muffin’s god brother whom she adores would be with her all weekend gave me so much comfort!
+Thankfully, there were some last-minute changes for the better.
+The bachelor and his 2 kids came and spent the weekend with my family.
+We ladies were free to do our thing a mere our away.
+It seems so simple, but the sheer fact that Muffin’s god brother, whom she adores, would be with her all weekend gave me so much comfort!
 I knew she was going to be fine regardless, but this was even BETTER!

-I saw her Friday morning before she went to school and was back early Sunday afternoon, so by her account, I was gone less than 48 hours.
+I saw her Friday morning before she went to school and was back early Sunday afternoon.
+So by her account, I was gone less than 48 hours.
 According to my husband, Squally only asked for me by name twice.
-We FaceTimed once Saturday night and she was SUPER excited to see me, but once I attempted to bid her good night, then she got emotional and it hurt my SOUL. 😭😢 THIS was what I had been trying to avoid these 3 years of her life and the moment was finally here. 😩😫😖 Hubby assured me that she went to sleep within 5 minutes of hanging up, which gave me some comfort, but it was still an emotional moment for me.
+We FaceTimed once Saturday night and she was SUPER excited to see me.
+When I attempted to bid her good night, she got emotional and it hurt my SOUL. 😭😢 THIS was what I had been trying to avoid these 3 years of her life and the moment was finally here. 😩😫😖 Hubby assured me that she went to sleep within 5 minutes of hanging up.
+This gave me some comfort, but it was still an emotional moment for me.
 All of the girls around me even got emotional when they heard her start to cry.
 It was SO SAD!

-I guess it’s safe to say that daddy did a great job, but he did say that he has a new appreciation for single mothers, especially single mothers of 2.
+I guess it’s safe to say that daddy did a great job.
+He says that he has a new appreciation for single mothers, especially single mothers of 2.
 Neither of which describe me 😒, but I encourage and respect his enlightenment nevertheless!
-He had to tend to all her needs, take her to all of her activities, make sure she ate, was entertained, and clean for all of 2 days and when I got back, let me tell you, he looked so relieved to share the work load again. 🤣 Parenting is so rewarding, but it’s also a lot of hard working, dedication and willingness to adapt and learn from your mistakes.
+He had to tend to all her needs, take her to all of her activities, make sure she ate, was entertained, and clean for all of 2 days.
+When I got back, let me tell you, he looked so relieved to share the work load again. 🤣 Parenting is so rewarding, but it’s also a lot of hard work, dedication and willingness to adapt and learn from your mistakes.